ahmedmaasmi/Maoudi/README.md

 5. System geocodes the address and finds nearby dentists
 6. System checks availability and shows: *"I found 2 dentists near your location.
 Dr. Johnson has slots on Tuesday and Thursday afternoons.
 Which day works for you?"*
 7. John selects Tuesday, and the system books the appointment
-8. Confirmation with calendar link is provided
+8. Confirmation with multiple calendar links (Google, Outlook, Apple) is provided
+9. Chat title updates to reflect the booked doctor

 ### Scenario 3: Mobile Voice Booking While Commuting